Free NCLEX-RN Physiological Integrity Basic Care and Comfort And Physiological Integrity Physiological Adaptation Practice Test Question

 B – Nausea and vomiting are normal symptomology for Pancreatitis.

 C – Abnormal, or decreased bowel sounds, are a common symptom of Pancreatitis.

 Cholestyramine causes deficiencies in fat-soluble vitamins.
 They are removed from the blood along with the lipids the medication is meant to reduce.

 A – B – and C (Niacin, Folic acid, and B12) are water soluble, and so are not removed from the body by the medication.

-More FREE tips online to conquer NCLEX-RN questions here.
+More FREE tips online: My Nail Biting NCLEX-RN Story…/a> here.